-The generation Y’s or also called Millennials that were born from 1980-2000 offer a different perspective than most generations and that one difference is that they really do not want to be like their parents.
+The members of Generation Y – also called Millennials – who were born from 1980-2000 offer a different perspective than most generations and one key difference is that they say they “really don’t want to be like their parents.”

-· They are not looking for longevity though they will stay in a position if they have a great leader.
+· They aren’t looking for job longevity, though they will stay in a position if they have a great leader.

-· They are not of the philosophy that hard work will pay off at a company because many have found that has not worked for their parents.
+· They aren’t of the philosophy that hard work will pay off at a company because many have found that hasn’t worked out for their parents.

 · Being trusted for their input and ideas

-· They are not in it just for the money
+· They aren’t in it just for the money

-· Flexible work hours allows for more balance
+· Flexible work hours to allow for more work-life balance

-· They are looking for loyalty but only if you are able to give it in return
+· They’re looking for loyalty, but only if they receive it in return

 · Environmentally conscious

-· They respond to internships but they do not respond to monotony
+· They respond to internships – but not to monotonous tasks

-According to LIMRA and recent reports, parents of Gen Y’s are generally the key purchasers of term life insurance.
-However, Gen Y’s are now facing life events such as new homes and children which can put them in a better position in understanding the needs for life insurance that is not necessarily expensive and confusing to them.
+According to LIMRA and other recent reports, parents of Gen Y’s are generally the key purchasers of term life insurance.
+But as Gen Y’s are now facing life events such as new homes and children, they’re increasingly in a better position to understand their needs for life insurance.
+What do they want?
+Policies that aren’t necessarily expensive and confusing to them.

-Because of the recent recession and what may have happened to many of their parents, they want to secure a future and will do more research on the best financial plan but fearful to make a decision.
-Additionally, a study by Life Insurance and Market Research Association (LIMRA) found that “references from friends, relatives and coworkers are the most influential” when selecting a life insurance policy.
+A study by the Life Insurance and Market Research Association (LIMRA) found that “references from friends, relatives and coworkers are the most influential” when selecting a life insurance policy.

-Life insurance is currently at an all-time low and can offer low risk security replacing lost wages, help pay off a mortgage and even pay for college expenses.
+The good news for the members of Generation Y is that life insurance premiums are currently at all-time lows and that insurance can offer low-risk security in replacing lost wages, helping pay off a mortgage and even paying for college expenses.